In today’s post, I’ll be showing you how to use Jasper to write a blog post from scratch to finish.

 This is a yes and a no question.
 Jasper can assist with writing your essays but you still have to structure the essay based on the guidelines given to you.

-However, I do not recommend students using Jasper to write their essays as that is not only against the codes of conduct, it also doesn’t help you as a student.
+However, I do not recommend students use Jasper to write their essays as that is not only against the codes of conduct, it also doesn’t help you as a student.

 Rather than looking for shortcuts to write, you are better off learning how to write essays yourself.